Educational Podcast From ARUP Laboratories

 Factor Assays

-In infants with an FVIII level at the lower end of normal, testing should be repeated at about 6 months of age.
-In neonates who may be mildly affected with hemophilia B, the FIX activity may need to be remeasured 3-6 months after birth for a definitive result.
+In infants with a factor VIII level at the lower end of normal, testing should be repeated at approximately 6 months of age.
+In neonates who may be mildly affected with hemophilia B, the factor IX activity may need to be remeasured 3-6 months after birth for a definitive result.

 Chromogenic Assays